nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## Appendix: Effort
 ##### Multiple Object Types
 One of the main challenges we faced was establishing dependencies between the various object types in a way that ensured consistency and minimized data duplication.
-This required careful consideration of the various use cases and edge cases that could arise during the management of the student roster.
 This is in contrast to AB3 which has only 1 main object type (`Person`) to manipulate in the `AddressBook`.
 Detailed implementation is described under [Implementation](#student-roster-object-types).

 ##### Page Navigation